GVLevesque/gvlevesque.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: I have had the pleasure to serve as an instructor at three universities in the past few years.
+Here's an overview of the courses I taught.
 nav: true
 nav_order: 6
 ---